 This solution rather than coming from Microsoft, Direct Routing is offered by a VoIP provider, like BlueSky UC.

-Secondly, with Direct Routing you can get enterprise-class support to ensure higher availability and business uptime.
+Through Direct Routing technology you can get enterprise-class support to ensure higher availability and business uptime.
 Therefore, you can leverage tailored solutions and enhance your organization growth through CDR, Call Analytics, and Failover capabilities.

-Usually, Direct Routing Solutions are more complex to leverage than Microsoft Calling Plans.
-But this depends on the requirements of each business.
+Usually, Direct Routing Solutions are more complex to leverage than Microsoft Calling Plans, but this depends on the requirements of each business.
+Therefore, we recommend that you compare potential providers’ capabilities and reliability.
+Some providers have a better optimized carrier back-end than others.

 To learn about plans, pricing, and solutions click here.